top of page

 SAILING IN DODECANESE ISLANDS

-The Dodecanese Island complex lies in the south-eastern Aegean Sea.
-Although its name literally means 12 (dodeca) islands (nisia), it actually consists of 14 main islands (Rhodes, Kos, Patmos, Kalymnos, Karpathos, Astypalaia, Leros, Nisyros, Symi, Tilos, Halki, Lipsi, Kasos, Kastelorizo) and numerous smaller islets.
+Situated in the southeastern Aegean Sea, the Dodecanese Island complex, despite its name suggesting a dozen (dodeca) islands (nisia), is composed of 14 primary islands (Rhodes, Kos, Patmos, Kalymnos, Karpathos, Astypalaia, Leros, Nisyros, Symi, Tilos, Halki, Lipsi, Kasos, Kastelorizo) and a multitude of smaller islets.

-The Dodecanese island complex with its 163 islands and islets is a true sailing paradise and a great yachting destination all year round due its mild climate.
-In fact, it is considered to be the sunniest corner of Greece and its climate is commonly considered to be the best in the Mediterranean.
+The Dodecanese island complex, boasting a total of 163 islands and islets, is a genuine sailing haven and an outstanding yachting destination throughout the year due to its mild climate.
+In fact, it is hailed as the sunniest corner of Greece, offering what is commonly considered the finest Mediterranean climate.

-The prevailing wind during the summer (June to September) is the so called "Meltemi" wind, that blows from the North West with average forces of 4-6 BFT and occasionally with forces of 7 or even 8 BFT.
-This occurs mainly during July and August, when the "Meltemi" wind reaches its full strength.
-At that time, attention needs to be taken especially in the lesser protected area between Astypalea and Karpathos.
-During spring and autumn, the wind is much milder, blowing at forces of 2-4 BFT from the southeast.
+During the summer months from June to September, the prevailing wind is known as the "Meltemi," blowing from the northwest with average speeds of 4-6 BFT and occasionally reaching 7 or 8 BFT.
+This is most prominent in July and August when the "Meltemi" wind reaches its peak intensity.
+It's important to exercise caution, particularly in the less sheltered area between Astypalea and Karpathos during this period.
+In spring and autumn, the wind is gentler, typically blowing at forces of 2-4 BFT from the southeast.

 You may start your sailing vacations in the Dodecanese Islands from different marinas, according to yacht availability, flight schedules, charter duration and desired itineraries: